-In Jardine's Lookout, sales continued in the Group's joint venture development, Dukes Place.
-The premium development comprises sixteen residential apartments ranging from 2,850 sq. ft to over 6,800 sq. ft.
-During the year, another HK\$400 million of sales were contracted.
-In May 2022 after our financial year end, a triplex unit was further sold.
-Up to the end of May 2022, 70% of the units comprising 50% of the saleable area was sold, with total sales amounted to approximately HK\$2.3 billion.
+In Jardine's Lookout, sales continued in the Group's joint venture luxurious residential development, Dukes Place.
+During the year, two triplex garden units were sold for more than HK\$620 million.
+As at 31 March 2023, 75% of the units comprising 63% of the saleable area was sold, with cumulative total sales amounted to approximately HK\$2.5 billion.